 Execute cloud to cloud backup among these cloud storages, like Google Drive, OneDrive, Dropbox and so on.

-Backup files to mainstream cloud drives, like Google Drive, Dropbox, OneDrive, even the combinde cloud.
+Backup files to mainstream cloud drives, like Google Drive, Dropbox, OneDrive, and even the combined cloud.

 Choosing the most suitable Windows Server cloud backup software is no easy task.
 Because the Windows Server environment may have huge diversity, different software providers usually use completely different methods to perform backup tasks.
 This requires you to choose the best Windows Server cloud backup solution according to your needs.
 Now, when you understand these tools, you can easily use the Windows Server backup software to ensure data security.